zAmya Theater Project proudly presents

 With humor, history and humbling questions, Living in America asks, “What is public housing?
 Why is public housing?
 And why is the waitlist full?”

-Written by Esther Ouray and the cast: Annette Bryant, Caroline Mannheimer, Davin Gibbon, Gerald Blackbird, Jada Windom, JD Freeman, Linward Jones, Marcia Barnes, Patty Gille, Renita Parkhurst, Shannon Kemp, and Sol Sepulveda
+Written by Esther Ouray and the cast: Annette Bryant, Caroline Mannheimer, Jesse Gardinier, Gerald Blackbird, Jada Windom, JD Freeman, Linward Jones, Marcia Barnes, Patty Gille, Renita Parkhurst, Shannon Kemp, and Sol Sepulveda

 Directed by Esther Ouray and Maren Ward